farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/hello-world/README.md

  - Register an FID on the IdRegistry contract
  - Purchase 1 unit of storage on the StorageContract
  - Create a signer on the KeyRegistry contract
- - Register an fname on the fname registry server
+ - Register a fname on the fname registry server
  - Update the user's profile

 ### Run on StackBlitz